 - Connected to the external clock generator's lock pin by default or can be toggled through GPIO.
-It must be toggled (de-asserted then asserted) for every video format change. - It can ONLY be asserted when the clock at txrefclk_p/n port is stable.
+It must be toggled (de-asserted then asserted) for every video format change.
+Alternatively, the TX Frequency Reset bit (bit 3) of the Clock Detector Control register (0x200) can be set if the tx_refclk_rdy port is active. - It can ONLY be asserted when the clock at txrefclk_p/n port is stable. - At AXILITE CLK = 100 MHz, the tx_refclk_rdy minimum hold time are 5us and 4ms for fast switching and non-fast switching modes respectively.

-IMPORTANT: Failing to meet these two requirements causes instability to the system.
-This means that the tx_refclk_rdy port cannot be permanently tied High to the logic as it violates the first rule.
+IMPORTANT: Failing to meet these requirements causes instability to the system.